scrapy/scrapy/docs/topics/request-queues.rst

    .. method:: pop(self)

       Pops a request from the queue.

       In case of a temporary problem, ``None`` is returned.
+In all other cases, an exception is raised.

       The helper function :meth:`~scrapy.utils.reqser.request_from_dict` can
       be used to convert the deserialized dict back to a request.